+Backup data

-Backup data 1 Backup the project databases you intend to add to a file server.
+1 Backup the project databases you intend to add to a file server.

+Install the file server

-Install the file server and desktop client to the system that contains the project databases.
+2 Install the Version Manager File Server and desktop client to the system that contains the project databases.
 For information on installing Version Manager, see the Version Manager Installation Guide.

-- Start the file server Select Serena | Version Manager | Version Manager Application Server from the Start menu on the system to which you installed the file sever.
+Start the file server

+- 3 Select Serena | Version Manager | Version Manager Application Server from the Start menu on the system to which you installed the file sever.
 The Version Manager Application Server Admin appears. - 4 Click the Start button on the Servers tab.